pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 -   `EXC_CRASH (Code Signature Invalid)`
     -   Reason:
-        -   There are extra entitlements which your provisioning profile does not support. (e.g., `com.apple.developer.hid.virtual.device`)
+        -   There are extra entitlements which are allowed only Apple. (e.g., `com.apple.developer.hid.virtual.device`)
 -   `sysextd` is crashed by `EXC_BAD_INSTRUCTION (SIGILL)`
     -   Reason:
         -   Your driver extension is crashed in `init()` or `Start()`.